Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,300

 RENEWABLE ENERGY STOCKS, down

 Trump is a fan of fossil fuels, encouraging production of oil and natural gas.
-His win sent solar stocks sharply lower, including a 12.4% fall for First Solar and a 14.2% slide for Enphase Energy.
+His win sent solar stocks sharply lower, including a 12.6% fall for First Solar and 18.7% slide for Enphase Energy.

+The only stock with a bigger loss in the S&P 500 was Super Micro Computer, which said its sales for the latest quarter could come in below its prior forecast.
+Its stock sank 24.4%.

+AP Writers Zimo Zhong, Elaine Kurtenbah, Kirstin Grieshaber and Kelvin Chan contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.